-Mr. Rory Badura January 14, 2021 Page 2
+Mr. Rory Badura January 20, 2022 Page 2

 We used a similar approach to determine the VLDP creditable compensation COLA.
 That is, we have based the VLDP creditable compensation COLA on the increase in the pay rate for Teachers and non-hazardous Political Subdivision Hybrid plan members active at the beginning and the end of the most recent plan year before the date of determination of the COLA.
-For 2021, it would be the ratio of the annual pays as of June 30, 2020 to the annual pays as of June 30, 2019 for non-hazardous members who were active in the Teachers and Political Subdivision Hybrid plans as of both dates.
+For 2022, it would be the ratio of the annual pays as of June 30, 2021 to the annual pays as of June 30, 2020 for non-hazardous members who were active in the Teachers and Political Subdivision Hybrid plans as of both dates.
 The COLA calculated in this manner may be modified to reflect extraordinary pay adjustments during a given year.
-On this basis we have determined a VLDP creditable compensation COLA of 5.66% effective July 1, 2021.
-Our calculation is based on the data provided by VRS for the June 30, 2019 and 2020 actuarial valuations.
-However, as with the current approach with VSDP, we have assumed the VLDP creditable compensation COLA would be capped at 4.00% per year.
+On this basis we have determined a VLDP creditable compensation COLA of 3.74% effective July 1, 2022.
+Our calculation is based on the data provided by VRS for the June 30, 2020 and 2021 actuarial valuations.